Periplus of the Erythraean Sea

-The text has been ascribed to different dates between the first and third centuries, but a mid-first-century date is now the most commonly accepted.
-While the author is unknown, it is a first-hand description by someone familiar with the area and is nearly unique in providing accurate insights into what the ancient Hellenic world knew about the lands around the Indian Ocean.

 Name

 A periplus (περίπλους) is a logbook recording sailing itineraries and commercial, political, and ethnological details about the ports visited.
 In an era before maps were in general use, it functioned as a combination of atlas and traveller's handbook.

 The Erythraean Sea (Ἐρυθρὰ Θάλασσα) was an ancient geographical designation that always included the Gulf of Aden between Arabia Felix and the Horn of Africa and was often extended (as in this periplus) to include the present-day Red Sea, Persian Gulf, and Indian Ocean as a single maritime area.

 Date and authorship

 The 10th-century Byzantine manuscript which forms the basis of present knowledge of the Periplus attributes the work to Arrian, but apparently for no better reason than its position beside Arrian's much later Periplus of the Euxine Sea.

 One historical analysis, published by Wilfred Harvey Schoff in 1912, narrowed the date of the text to AD 59–62, in agreement with present-day estimates of the middle of the 1st century.
 Schoff additionally provides a historical analysis as to the text's original authorship, and arrives at the conclusion that the author was a "Greek in Egypt, a Roman subject".
 By Schoff's calculations, this would have been during the time of Tiberius Claudius Balbilus, who coincidentally also was an Egyptian Greek.

 Schoff continues by noting that the author could not have been "a highly educated man" as "is evident from his frequent confusion of Greek and Latin words and his clumsy and sometimes ungrammatical constructions".
 Because of "the absence of any account of the journey up the Nile and across the desert from Coptos", Schoff prefers to pinpoint the author's residence to "Berenice rather than Alexandria".

+The 19th century Arabist and archaeologist Eduard Glaser identified the obscure Greek writer Basilis as the author.
+Schoff disagreed strongly with this.

 John Hill maintains that "the Periplus can now be confidently dated to between AD 40 and 70 and, probably, between AD 40 and 50."
 This dating corresponds with the argumentation of L. Casson ("between A.D.
 40 and 70") in his key book The Periplus Maris Erythraei: Text with Introduction, Translation and Commentary.